wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: Suricata integrates with Wazuh.
-Learn more about how to set up Suricata, how Wazuh decodes Suricata events, and more in this section.
+Learn more about how to set up Suricata and how Wazuh decodes Suricata events in this section of the documentation.

 .. _learning_wazuh_suricata: